 You'll notice the Total Planned Hours field will also have these hours in, as this field automatically calculates the sum of the other two columns.

-Next, select the students to update using the tick boxes on the left-hand side, then click the blue pencil icon.
+Next, select the students to update using the tick boxes on the left-hand side, then click the Bulk action button.
 Select Update EEP Hours.

 In the slide over, add in the number of EEP hours for all the students selected, then click Bulk Update.